Ya'qub ibn Killis: Sickness and death

 Ibn Killis fell seriously ill on 10 January 991.
 Al-Aziz visited him and said: "O Ya'qub!
 If your recovery is to be gained through spending wealth then I am prepared to give away the whole wealth of the state.
 And if your life is saved by sacrificing any life, I am ready to sacrifice my own son".
 By this it is understood what position Ya'qub ibn Killis held with the Caliph al-Aziz.
-The sickness began to worsen day by day and on 22 February 991 C.E. he succumbed.
+The sickness began to worsen day by day and on 22 February 991 CE he succumbed.

 His death was mourned throughout Egypt.
 His shroud was decorated with 50 pieces of cloth of which 30 were embroidered with gold thread.
 According to Ibn Khallikan, 100 poets composed lamentations and every poet earned his reward from the Caliph.
 In Cairo a place was named the Vizier's Quarter in his honour.

 Educational status

 With the political sciences Ya'qub bin Killis was also endowed with a thorough knowledge of religion.
 He was a great scholar and was fond of literature.
 It is said that he wrote many books in which Mukhtasar-ul-Fiqah' (Risalat al-Waziria) is worth mentioning.
 This work is on theology and 40 theologians participated in its compilation.

 Besides, he was at his palace lecturing every Friday night on different subjects, where judges, theologians, grammarians, traditionalists and poets used to gather to hear him.

 At Al-Azhar he gave vent to religious education and upon his instructions a University was established in Jama-e-Azhar, which exists until today.